saragismondi/saragismondi/README.md

 ◾GIT | GITHUB

-##Why me ?
+❤ Why me ? ❤
-You should know that I have excellent oratory and I find myself very comfortable working with pairs.
-I think communication is the Primary-key to making team effort become the best, also to challenging our capacities and evolving to be better
+<h4>You should know that I have excellent oratory and I find myself very comfortable working with pairs.
+I think communication is the Primary-key to making team effort become the best, also to challenging our capacities and evolving to be better </h4>

 <p align="center">